Contact us 01889 597 283 | contact@oaktimberstructures.co.uk

 We've put together a booklet of detailed answers to our most commonly asked questions.
 A perfect in-depth read about buying your oak structure from us.

-This booklet is updated regularly to answer any new questions we've recieved.
+This booklet is updated regularly to answer any new questions we've received.

 BRITMET LiteSlate is a new roofing option we are supplying as an alternative to Cedar Shingles.